vyos/vyos-documentation/docs/contributing/documentation.rst

 If you are willing to contribute to our documentation this is the definate guid how to do so.

+.. note: In contrast to submitting code patches there is no requirement that you open up a Phabricator_ task prior to submitting a Pull-Request to the documentation.

 Guide
 -----